dagster-io/dagster/docs/sections/learn/tutorial/hello_dag.rst

    :caption: serial_pipeline.py

-You'll see that we've modified our existing ``load_cereals`` solid to return an output, in this case the list of dicts into which ``csv.DictReader`` reads the cereals dataset.
+You'll see that we've modified our existing ``load_cereals`` solid to return an output, in this case the list of dicts into which :py:class:``csv.DictReader <python:csv.DictReader>`` reads the cereals dataset.

-We've defined our new solid, ``sort_by_calories``, to take a user-defined input, ``cereals``, in addition to the system-provided :py:class:`context <dagster.SystemComputeExecutionContext>` object.
+We've defined our new solid, ``sort_by_calories``, to take a user-defined input, ``cereals``, in addition to the system-provided :py:class:`context <SystemComputeExecutionContext>` object.

 We can use inputs and outputs to connect solids to each other.
 Here we tell Dagster that although ``load_cereals`` doesn't depend on the output of any other solid, ``sort_by_calories``